Yuriy-Khomenko/react-optimization-tools/README.md

 #### 5. useCallbackDeep
 Hook for memoizing a reference to a function with unchanged values of input parameters.
 Similar to [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback), but with a deep comparison.
-The arguments of the hook: useCallbackDeep(func, props, isCloneProps = false)
+The arguments of the hook: useCallbackDeep(function, dependencies, isCloneProps = false)

 Example of use:
 ```javascript